cornelius/inqlude/README.md

 There also is an option to generate an HTML overview of all available libraries.
 This can be hosted or used locally.

+## Generating the Inqlude website

+The [Inqlude website](https://inqlude.org) is automatically generated from the [manifest data in the KDE git repository](https://cgit.kde.org/websites/inqlude-data.git/).
+The [manifest repoitory on GitHub](https://github.com/cornelius/inqlude-data) is a source for that to collect contributions.

+To generate the website locally for development and testing just run `inqlude view`.
+This will create a directory with static HTML files you can view in your browser.

+The site is generated from templates you find in the [view/twocolumns](https://github.com/cornelius/inqlude/tree/master/view/two-column) directory in the git repository.

 ## KDE Frameworks

 The KDE Frameworks provide more than fifty libraries, which can be used to